 - You will eventually be stuck with outdated equipment

 As you can see, there are pros and cons to both options.
-The only way to make an informed decision is to carefully compare the many details of leasing and buying.
+The only way to make an informed decision is to carefully compare the many details of leasing and financing.
 At some point, you may realize that one strategy better fits your company from a financial standpoint.

-Questions to ask before Leasing
+Questions to ask before Leasing Computers for your Business

 Most people are aware of what goes into buying new computer equipment.
 However, leasing is a bit more complicated.
 Here are several questions to ask: